 Education

-2025 – Bachelor of Creative Arts (First Class Honours), University of Wollongong
+2025 – Bachelor of Creative Arts (Honours); First Class, University of Wollongong

 - Diana Wood Conroy Prize